Philadelphi Corridor

-After the 1995 Oslo Accords, Israel was allowed to retain the security corridor.
-Following Israel's unilateral disengagement from the Gaza-strip in 2005, the Philadelphi Accord with Egypt was concluded, which authorized Egypt to deploy 750 border guards along the route to patrol the border on Egypt's side.
-The Palestinian side of the border was controlled by Palestinian Authority, until the 2007 takeover by Hamas.
+Following Israel's unilateral disengagement from the Gaza Strip in 2005, the Philadelphi Accord with Egypt was concluded, which authorized Egypt to deploy 750 border guards along the route to patrol the border on Egypt's side.
+The Palestinian side of the border was controlled by the Palestinian Authority until the 2007 takeover by Hamas.
 The joint authority for the Rafah Border Crossing was transferred to the Palestinian Authority and Egypt for restricted passage by Palestinian ID card holders, and by others by exception.